PatrLind/node-any-db-mssql/README.md

     export DB_INST=SQLEXPRESS
     export DB_HOST=localhost

-Every one of the environment variables mentioned above is optional, test will use defaults if value will not be provided.
+Each of the environment variables mentioned above is optional, test will use defaults if value will not be provided.

 Run tests the node way, for example:

     npm install && npm test

-See test configuration file ([test/support/config.js][5]) for more information.
+See test configuration file ([test/support/config.js][7]) for more information.

 To test against any-db-adapter-spec, call it its tests from any-db-mssql adapter's directory set as current directory, for example it can be called